amanrai31/JavaScript/06class/README.md

 ```

 **NOTE :** By calling the super() method in the constructor method, we call the parent's constructor method and gets access to the parent's properties and methods.

 **NOTE :** The name of the getter/setter method cannot be the same as the name of the property, in this case carname.

-**NOTE :** Unlike functions, and other JS declarations, class declarations are not hoisted.
+**NOTE :** Unlike functions, and other JS declarations, class declarations are not hoisted && always written in strict mode.

 ### JS static methods